Progressive Democrats – The Bleak Repercussions of an Assertive Idealism

 Undeniably, the party’s claim to fame was the paradigm shift in economic values it brought to the table.
 As a political force, they had the benefit of memorable inauguration coming to the political scene in 1987.
 Be that as it may, the effect of the initial hype around the party slowly worn out and it never won more than 10 seats in Dáil Éireann ever since its astounding debut.
 This didn’t take the Progressive Democrats out of the equation, as they kept forming strong coalitions with Fianna Fáil for years on end.
 With this resolute move the high-ups of the party guaranteed commanding control over Irish economy.

 The party has thoroughly influenced financial management and stirred the ingrained understanding of the individual voters’ importance to its depth.
 They repeatedly advocated for a provident use of taxpayer money and altogether alleviated taxes.
-The focus of the Progressive Democrats campaigns was always to empower the average Irish voter to have more control over their future.
+Many small and medium business organizations support the cause and lately online merchants and large gaming and gambling enterprise communities join as well.
+The focus of the Progressive Democrats campaigns was always to empower the average Irish voter to have more control over their future - from the opportunity to spare time and money at the best betting sites to decide how and where his taxes are collected and used byt the government.
 People of all trades remember the party making a statement with campaigns for a reduction in unemployment, tax rates and increasing pension money.

 The Progressive Democrats is renowned for using its political power to give back to the people.
 The party’s prolific resume includes: effectively abolishing detriments such as emigration and long-term unemployment, ushering in major tax and housing reforms, and stability in the healthcare sector, to name but a few.
 On the brink of unparalleled financial frailty, it was the Progressive Democrats who introduced National Development Plan (2000-2006), which secured a cumulative investment in the public sector of some £40.6 billion.